-It is unlikely that the “lucky” recipients of this large amount of money will experience happiness or even lasting prosperity from their winnings.
-Anciently, Solomon, the wise King of Israel wrote in his Book of Proverbs, “Wealth hastily gotten will dwindle, but those who gather little by little will increase it” (Proverbs 13:11, NRSV).
+It is unlikely that the “lucky” winners will experience happiness or even lasting prosperity from their winnings.
+Anciently, Solomon, the wise King of Israel, wrote in his Book of Proverbs, “Wealth hastily gotten will dwindle, but those who gather little by little will increase it” (Proverbs 13:11, NRSV).

 Again, we find that the Book of Proverbs is right on point with this instruction: “By humility and the fear of the Lord are riches and honor and life” (Proverbs 22:4).
 True riches are not equated to money, but to God’s providence and peace of mind, even in the face of adversity.

 The Apostle Paul had his priorities right when he wrote, near the end of his life, about the prize which he had spent his life pursuing: “Brethren, I do not count myself to have apprehended; but one thing I do, forgetting those things which are behind and reaching forward to those things which are ahead, I press toward the goal for the prize of the upward call of God in Christ Jesus” (Philippians 3:13–14).
 Paul looked forward with great anticipation to receiving eternal life in the Kingdom of God.
 It is the ultimate prize to which all true Christians aspire.